wynnliam/JLang/README.md

 * Integer variables
 * Integer addition and subtraction
 * Reading integers from the command-line
+* Printing integers to the command-line
+* Sequences of statements
+* Reassigning integer values

 ## How does this compiler work?